top of page

 Generally no as long as the structure isn't huge, however it is best to check with your Local Authority as they each have their own rules.
 It might be that you have to consider how close your structure might be to a public boundary or if it overlooks a neighbour.
 It is advisable to check with neighbours if it is likely to be visible from their garden, and to consider where to put windows and doors so as to allow them privacy.

-I am insured with Public Liability Insurance, and safety and quality are, of course, my absolute priority.
-Once your structure is complete, I ask the customer to test and check it thoroughly.
-However, should anything become loose or unsafe within the first six months, I will happily come and fix it free of charge.
-The timber I use is fairly smooth, especially for areas that are likely to have hands on them like rails, but the odd splinter can occur, as is the nature of wood.
+We are insured with Public Liability Insurance and safety and quality are, of course, our absolute priority.
+Once your structure is complete, we ask the customer to test and check it thoroughly.
+However, should anything become loose or unsafe within the first six months, we will happily come and fix it free of charge.
+The timber we use is fairly smooth, especially for areas that are likely to have hands on them like rails, but the odd splinter can occur, as is the nature of wood.

 Is there a waiting list?
 Can I book it to fit in with a birthday or Christmas?

 There is often a waiting list during spring and summer, as that is the busiest time.
 It can be a few weeks or even months.
-If there is a particular date you would like it to be completed for I will endeavour to accommodate that, but I can't guarantee it, given the vagaries of weather and delays and so on.
-The best way to make sure of securing a particular time slot is to book well ahead of time and I can put it in the diary.
+If there is a particular date you would like it to be completed for we will endeavour to accommodate that, but we can't guarantee it, given the vagaries of weather and delays and so on.
+The best way to make sure of securing a particular time slot is to book well ahead of time and we can put it in the diary.

 Also, treehouses and playhouses aren't just a spring and summer thing.
 They are a great outdoor activity for kids that shields the worst of the weather.
 Remember they don't feel the cold like we adults do, so its often a good idea to build in the autumn and winter, especially if it fits in with a birthday or special occasion.